(Download this overview as a PDF)

 TRENDS AND SOCIAL ISSUES

 Understanding the trends and social issues of a particular country should always take into consideration the opinions of persons within the country.
-The Center for Youth Studies is looking for contributors from each country to add to our appreciation and understanding of its culture, potential, trends and critical issues.
-If you have insight as to what is important to Bangladesh, please contact us.
+The Center for Youth Studies is looking for contributors from each country to add to our appreciation and understanding of Kazakhstan’s culture, potential, trends and critical issues.

 Barrett, D., Kurian, G., & Johnson, T. (2001).
 World Christian Encyclopedia 2nd Edition: A Comparative Survey of Churches and Religions in the Modern World.
 Oxford: University Press.